 Leah received her graduate degree in Public Policy & Technology from Carnegie Mellon University.
 She serves as Entrepreneur in Residence at the Block Center for Technology & Society at Heinz College of Information Systems and Public Policy at Carnegie Mellon University.
 She was born and raised in the Philippines and currently lives in Pittsburgh, Pennsylvania.

 Sustainable Development Goals 2 (zero hunger), 12 (responsible consumption and production) and 13 (climate action).

 2022 Community Mentors

 Check back soon for our list of confirmed mentors.

 Graduating from being a spectator to being spectacular.

 On March 11, 2021, over 100 students and mentors joined the Elsie Forum to talk with each other about advocacy and activism.
-This year's keynote speaker, Emmai Alaquiva, talked to us about graduating from being a spectator to being spectacular.
+Our keynote speaker, Emmai Alaquiva, talked about graduating from being a spectator to being spectacular.